csci-1301/csci-1301.github.io/docs/user_guide.md

 - markdown, LaTeX - for writing the resources
 - pandoc - for converting documents to various formats
 - make, bash - to specify how to build this resource
-- travis-ci - to automatically build the resource
+- github actions - to automatically build the resource
 - github pages - to serve the accompanying website
 - additional packages for specific tasks: texlive, Pygments, pandoc filters, etc.